ZarkosCypher/KaliLinux-Build-Script/README.md

 sudo apt install python3 python3-pip
 ```
-all the scrips will be foind in the ~impacket/examples/ folder
+all the scrips will be found in the ~impacket/examples/ folder